-- 5.1.3 The Supervisory Board shall issue Rules of Procedure. - 5.2 Tasks and Authorities of the Chairman of the Supervisory Board
+- 5.1.3 The Supervisory Board shall issue Terms of Reference. - 5.2 Tasks and Authorities of the Chairman of the Supervisory Board

-The Chairman of the Supervisory Board coordinates work within the Supervisory Board, chairs its meetings and attends to the affairs of the Supervisory Board externally.
+The Chairman of the Supervisory Board coordinates work within the Supervisory Board and chairs its meetings and attends to the affairs of the Supervisory Board externally.

 The Chairman of the Supervisory Board shall also chair the committees that handle contracts with members of the Management Board and prepare the Supervisory Board meetings.
-He should not be Chairman of the Audit Committee.
+He shall not be Chairman of the Audit Committee.

-The Chairman of the Supervisory Board shall regularly maintain contact with the Management Board, in particular, with the Chairman or Spokesman of the Management Board and consult with him on strategy, business development and risk management of the enterprise.
+Between meetings, the Chairman of the Supervisory Board shall regularly maintain contact with the Management Board, in particular, with the Chairman or Spokesman of the Management

+Board, and consult with it on issues of strategy, planning, business development, risk situation, risk management and compliance of the enterprise.
 The Chairman of the Supervisory Board will be informed by the Chairman or Spokesman of the Management Board without delay of important events which are essential for the assessment of the situation and development as well as for the management of the enterprise.
 The Chairman of the Supervisory Board shall then inform the Supervisory Board and, if required, convene an extraordinary meeting of the Supervisory Board.